PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 20:00:58
+Last updated: 2024-04-02 20:01:32
-Random Quote: Friendship marks a life even more deeply than love.
-Love risks degenerating into obsession, friendship is never anything but sharing. - Elie Wiesel
+Random Quote: The secret of success is constancy to purpose. - Benjamin Disraeli